WA Portland OR Zone Forecast

 .THURSDAY NIGHT...Partly cloudy in the evening, then becoming

 mostly cloudy.
-A 50 percent chance of rain.
-Lows in the mid 50s.
+A 50 percent chance of showers.
+Lows in the lower

 .FRIDAY...Mostly cloudy in the morning, then becoming mostly